 APMA is committed to meeting the needs of young physicians, those podiatrists who graduated from podiatric medical school in the past 10 years.
 APMA's Young Physicians' Program was established to make sure the next generation of podiatric leaders have a voice within the organization.
 APMA has created numerous tools and resources to help young members navigate everything from managing student debt and the residency placement process to launching their career and making a mark in the profession.

-APMA gratefully acknowledges the support of the Podiatry Insurance Company of America, founding partner of the Young Physicians' Program and our contributing partners:
+APMA gratefully acknowledges the support of the PICA, founding partner of the Young Physicians' Program, and our contributing partners: